 Diversity is truly a beautiful thing, unfortunately, not enough people see nor understand that.
-A huge part of choosing transracial adoption — whether you’re a birth mother or an adoptive parent — also means choosing to educate yourself on the importance of diversity and embracing its beauty.
+A huge part of choosing transracial adoption is choosing to educate yourself on the importance of diversity.

-Most adoptees struggle in one way or another with their identity or sense of self, especially growing up in home where their family’s race is different than their own.
+Most adoptees struggle with their identity or sense of self, especially when their family’s race is different than their own.
 But, as aforementioned, education can help an adoptive parent — or a birth mother! — to teach an adoptee about his or her own unique racial, ethnic, or cultural identity.

-It’s absolutely crucial for the adoptive parents of a child to be educated on their child’s racial, ethnic, and cultural background, specifically if they adopt transracially.
-But this is also where their child’s birth mother can have a major impact — because who knows more about her child’s racial, ethnic, and cultural background than the birth mother herself?
-Not all birth mothers choose to be involved in their child’s adoption process, nor in their child’s life after the adoption has been finalized.
-However, those who do — especially in transracial adoption cases — can play a key role in helping their child discover a part of his or her identity that was previously missing.
+It’s crucial for the adoptive parents of a child to be educated on their child’s racial, ethnic, and cultural background.
+But this is also where their child’s birth mother can have a major impact — because who knows more about her child’s background than the birth mother?
+Not all birth mothers choose to be involved in their child’s adoption process.
+However, those who do can play a key role in helping their child discover their identity.

-Birth mothers and adoptive parents alike have the unique opportunity to help combat the stigma that surrounds transracial adoptive families when they choose transracial adoption.
+Birth mothers, adoptive parents, and adoption agencies have the unique opportunity to help combat the stigma that surrounds transracial adoption.
 A huge part of combating these stigmas and misconceptions comes from — you guessed it — education!
 Negative stigmas are often nothing more than the opinions and prejudices of closed-minded people.
 But combating these misconceptions is about more than simply educating people.
-It’s about showing them that, sometimes, it’s not DNA, race, ethnicity, or culture that makes a family a family — it’s love.
+It’s about showing them that, it’s not DNA, race, ethnicity, or culture that makes a family a family — it’s love.

-Most adoptive families experience the negative stigma that is attached to adoption in one way or another, but transracial adoptive families often experience negativity in other ways, too.
+Most adoptive families experience the negative stigma associated with adoption, but transracial adoptive families often experience negativity in other ways.
 Unfortunately, racism is alive and well, even in today’s more progressive society.
-If you’re a birth mother who chooses to place a child for adoption with a family who’s race differs from your own and your child’s, or an adoptive parent hoping to adopt transracially, it’s extremely important for you to be aware of the racism, judgement and stereotyping that you are most definitely going to be confronted by.
+Whether you’re a birth mother or adoptive family, it’s extremely important for you to be aware of the judgement and stereotyping that you are going to be confronted by.

-Combating racism certainly isn’t easy.
-It is, without a doubt, going to be the most infuriating, frustrating, and painful thing you will ever have to face and experience.
+Combating racism certainly is certainly frustrating and painful.
 So, if you choose transracial adoption, is it going to be worth it?
 It’s up to you to decide, but at Adoption Choices of Florida, we think the answer is yes.
-Because at the end of the day, you’ll have more love in your heart than those who fail see the beauty in your transracial adoption decision and diverse family.
+At the end of the day, you’ll have more love in your heart than those who fail see the beauty in your decision.
 Remember — love wins, as it always does and always will!

 If you are a pregnant woman in Florida considering adoption, and have any questions or concerns about the adoption process, please don’t hesitate to reach out.
 For more information on adoption, visit us at Adoption Choices of Florida or call us at: (833) 352-3678